Connecting with Richardson’s neighbors and more.

 I’m so excited to enter our third year of bringing Richardson Life Magazine to you!
 Before we begin, I want to correct an error I made in our December 2024 issue.
-Gerald Bright, a true champion for Richardson, was actually a member of his high school’s class of 1980.
+Gerald Bright, a true champion for Richardson, was a member of his high school’s class of 1980.
 I incorrectly listed his high school graduation year as 1981.
 Facts matter and we always strive to get them right!

 To start the new year, we’re talking about the important topic of health and wellness.
 We introduce you to Dr. Michael Kilgard and his peers at the Texas Biomedical Device Center.
 They’re doing groundbreaking work in the field of vagus nerve stimulation (VNS) to improve recovery from serious psychiatric or neurological conditions.
 It’s inspiring and groundbreaking work.